FunhouseAtelier/cheffree/README.md

 ### 0.1.12

-- Added controlled inputs and dual-side validation of form data with zod.
+- Added controlled inputs and dual-side validation of form data with Zod.

 ### 0.1.11